To understand the 15-minute city, consider two very different scenes from Paris.

-How to make the vision a reality
+How to make 15-minute cities a reality

-Moreno says achieving the 15-minute city requires “deconstructing the city,” or, more specifically, mixing as many different uses as possible.
+Moreno says achieving the 15-minute city requires “deconstructing the city”, or, more specifically, mixing as many different uses as possible.
 Better understood as anti-zoning, this would undo decades of urban-planning orthodoxy and industrial-era economic development that focused on siloing different activities in distinct parts of a city.
-Moreno also champions the use of hybrid spaces: schoolyards as parks, civic facilities that have multiple uses and provide a range of services, and multi-use buildings and cultural spaces (such a school that serves a different purpose on weekends).
+Moreno also champions the use of hybrid spaces: schoolyards as parks, civic facilities that have multiple uses and provide a range of services, and multi-use buildings and cultural spaces (such as a school that serves a different purpose on weekends).

-Strong Towns, a US-based planning and advocacy group, made a list of actions American cities could take to achieve these goals, which serve as good advice for any metro.
+Strong Towns, a US-based planning and advocacy group, made a list of actions US cities could take to achieve these goals, which serve as good advice for any metro.
 To build a 15-minute city, Strong Towns recommends:

 - more neighbourhood schools